surajcodesml/SCR-Progression/README.md

 ## Project Overview

 This repository contains machine learning models and tools for automated prediction of retinal layer annotations in Optical Coherence Tomography (OCT) B-scan images.
-The primary focus is on predicting critical retinal layers, specifically the Inner Limiting Membrane (ILM) and Bruch's Membrane (BM), to assist in medical diagnosis and research.
+The primary focus is on predicting critical retinal layers, specifically the Inner Limiting Membrane (ILM) and Bruch's Membrane (BM), to assist in medical diagnosis of SCR disease in patients.

-## Key Features

-- **Deep Learning Models**: CNN and Swin Transformer-based architectures for layer segmentation
-- **Multi-Framework Support**: Both TensorFlow/Keras and PyTorch implementations
-- **Data Processing Pipeline**: Comprehensive tools for OCT image preprocessing and annotation handling
-- **Evaluation Tools**: Model performance analysis and visualization utilities

 ## Repository Structure